Reviews

 from the north of Paris, France.

-“This is the finished print of a cannon for an upcoming production.
+Shawn Hicks, Film industry special effect specialist and a owner of Modix BIG-60: “This is the finished print of a cannon for an upcoming production.
 It’s 5’2″ in length, made up of 12 pieces.
 Everything fits nicely.
 It took 108 total print hours (the printer ran day and night).
-I used Formfab recycled PLA for most of the print.
 I used a 0.8 ruby nozzle and a 0.4 layer height on detailed parts with a 0.44 layer height on long tube sections.
-The temperature was at 225oC and speed was always on fast.
 The 2.5 kg rolls were a great success.
 I was getting approximately 30hr of print time between roll changes.”
 The video on the right shows the printed canon shooting pyrotechnics.

 1. Print the models in parts and glue them together.